 Factors Impacting Costs of Replacement Windows

 Labor and the number of windows are the two biggest factors impacting costs.
-Essentially, you can plan to pay, in 2017, at least $100 per window for the actual work of installing it (not including the cost of window itself), and anything over $250 per window is steep.
+Essentially, you can plan to pay, at least $150 per window for the actual work of installing it (not including the cost of window itself), and anything over $300 per window is steep.

-Having 10 windows done, doesn’t necessarily mean it will come down to $100 per window.
-But you can get a good idea of their rates by asking them to quote you 5 windows being done, followed by another quote for 10 windows.
+Having 10 windows done, doesn’t necessarily mean it will come down to $150 per window, but you can get a good idea of their rates by asking them to quote you 5 windows being done, followed by another quote for 10 windows.